chrisdaaz/static-web-scholcomm/content/tutorials/github.md

 {{< figure src="/static-web-scholcomm/edit.png" title="Edit the index.Rmd file" caption="To edit the file, click on the pencil icon near the right side of the page" >}}

-- Edit these lines with the working title and author of your textbook (make sure that the title and authors are in double quotations):
+1. Edit these lines with the working title and author of your textbook (make sure that the title and authors are in double quotations):

 ```yaml
 title: "A Mini Bookdown"
 author: "Your Name"
 ```
-- Once you're ready to save your changes, scroll down to the `Commit changes` button.
+2. Once you're ready to save your changes, scroll down to the `Commit changes` button.
 This is also an opportunity to explain the reasoning behing the change.
 By default, GitHub fills the web form with `Update FILENAME` but you can change it to something more descriptive, like `Adds book metadata`.
-- Make sure that the `Commit directly to the main branch` is selected and click on the `Commit changes` button
+3. Make sure that the `Commit directly to the main branch` is selected and click on the `Commit changes` button

 To add chapters, you can create more `.Rmd` files to your repository:

 {{< figure src="/static-web-scholcomm/add.png" title="Add new file" caption="From the main page of your repository (`https://github.com/YOUR_USERNAME/minibookdown`), click on the `Add file` button and select `Create new file`" >}}

-- Set the file name.
+4. Set the file name.
 The name needs to begin with two numbers to represent the chapter number, followed by a hyphen (`-`), the chapter title, and the R Markdown file extention (`.Rmd`).
 For example: `01-introduction.Rmd`
-- The first line of the file should start with a hash symbol `#` to represent the chapter title.
+5. The first line of the file should start with a hash symbol `#` to represent the title of the chapter.
+Enter any title following a hash symbol (for example: `# Introduction`).
-- The contents of the chapter can be written using [Markdown](https://www.markdownguide.org/) or [R Markdown](https://rmarkdown.rstudio.com/index.html) plain text syntax.
+6. The contents of the chapter can be written using [Markdown](https://www.markdownguide.org/basic-syntax/) syntax.

 You can [follow in the instructions in the Bookdown manual](https://bookdown.org/yihui/bookdown/usage.html) to continue adding and editing the contents of your open textbook.